Pyle Lease Extension - Free Consultation

 Barnsley Building Society 60 years from the date of the mortgage application subject to 35 years remaining at the end of the mortgage term.

-Skipton Building Society 85 years from the date of completion of the mortgage
+Chelsea Building Society 85 years from the date of completion of the mortgage.
+Please ensure that you explain the implications of a short term lease to the borrower.

-Royal Bank of Scotland Mortgage term plus 30 years.
+National Westminster Bank Mortgage term plus 30 years.

-Irrespective of whether you are a tenant or a freeholder in Pyle,the lease extension lawyers that we work with will always be prepared to discuss any residential leasehold matters and offer you the benefit of their experience and the close ties they enjoy with Pyle valuers.
+Irrespective of whether you are a tenant or a freeholder in Pyle,the lease extension solicitors that we work with will always be prepared to discuss any residential leasehold matters and offer you the benefit of their experience and the close ties they enjoy with Pyle valuers.

 Pyle case: